wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 Therefore, we need to chunk the data into smaller segments.
 The simple solution would be to split the data by character number.
 I.e., if a model has a limit of 1000 tokens, we could split the input to be less than that.
 But it would cause some embeddings to lack the required context, as they would be split in the middle of a sentence or section, which would produce a garbage vector.

-Another approach to this problem could be chunking input data based on some logical fragments of it.
+Another approach is to chunk input data based on logical units, such as paragraphs, sections, or other meaningful divisions.
 For instance, the paragraphs of a blog post may be treated as separate chunks, or a section if a paragraph is too granular.
-This fixes the problem of being out of context, but we still need to watch out for limits, which is relatively easy since there are libraries that count how many tokens a given text will be translated to.
+This helps preserve context within each chunk, but we still need to ensure that each chunk does not exceed the model's token limit, which can be checked using available libraries.

 Next, a more sophisticated approach could be to logically split the data.
 If data is already structured, like recipes, chunking could be relatively easy since the data is already broken out into smaller pieces.
 But what if a knowledge base is not structured?
 We could use the LLM for that!
 It could split the data based on certain parameters (e.g., not losing context and not exceeding certain limits), which of course comes with additional cost and may not be accurate (as LLMs may produce nondeterministic results).